 Next3, Get the ID's of all of the underlings Observations.

 (I assume that this means: "Find matching records where gtblMyEmps.WorkEmail = Observations.Author.Email" (PLEASE LET ME KNOW IF IT DOESN'T!)

 Next 4: Now that ObsID from multiple criteria have been added to this collection, it's time to strip it down and get the Unique Collection of the Last 2000 IDs.

 FINALLY, use the collection of unique ID's to obtain a Distinct List of Observations for good ol' Bob.
 Something like:

 Collect(colObsSearchResults, Filter('Observations',ID = Result)));

-Naturally, this is the point where PowerApps destroys my soul and produces the "Rate Limit Exceeded" error, and fails to properly populate the colObsSearchResults collection.
+This is the point where PowerApps produces the "Rate Limit Exceeded" error and fails to properly populate the colObsSearchResults collection.